2022 European heatwaves: August heatwave

 On 2 August, Lake Velence reached record low water levels of 58 cm due to severe drought.

 On 3 August, the National Meteorological Service issued a third-level heat warning, with temperatures forecast to reach the low 30s and possibly exceeding 35 C from 4 to 6 August.

-On 9 August, the National Directorate General for Water issued a press release, which stated that in the first 7 months of 2022, the amount of rainfall was 45 percent below average, making it the driest year since 1901.
+On 9 August, the National Directorate General for Water issued a press release, which stated that in the first 7 months of 2022, the amount of rainfall was 45 per cent below average, making it the driest year since 1901.

 On 16 August, the National Meteorological Service issued a third-level heat warning, with temperatures forecast to reach above 35 C from 17 to 19 August.
 On 17 August, a temperature of 37 C was recorded at Baja and Kübekháza, breaking the Hungarian temperature record for that day.
 Due to the heat warning, the Hungarian State Railways and Volánbusz were distributing mineral water at major railway stations, rural railway stations and bus stations.

+Iceland

+On 15 August 2022 the temperature reached 30.1 C in Neskaupstadur.

+It was Iceland's warmest day since 22 June 1939.

 Ireland

 July heatwave

 Met Éireann issued a high-temperature advisory on 13 July, with temperatures forecast to reach the high 20s and possibly exceeding 30 C from 17 to 19 July.
 Met Éireann subsequently issued a Status Yellow high-temperature warning for Ireland on 15 July, with "exceptionally" high temperatures possibly reaching 32 C.

 On 18 July, a temperature of 33.2 C was reported at Allenwood one of the highest temperatures ever recorded in Ireland, breaking the Irish temperature record for July.
 The record highest temperature had been 33.3 C at Kilkenny Castle in June 1887, but some in recent years have called for the reassessment of the previous record.

-Four people died in Ireland in water-related incidents in County Dublin, Laois, Kerry and Clare.